2008 Dodge Nitro

 Under half of the cargo floor there's a four-inch-deep compartment that can store things such as jumper cables and tools, or hide a laptop.

 For the past couple of years, Dodge has been working hard on making their SUVs quiet, and the Nitro succeeds.
-The 3.7-liter engine is rather harsh-sounding, but the Nitro's sound-deadening material muffles it well.
+The 3.7-liter engine is rather harsh-sounding, but the Nitro's sound-dead

-Driving ImpressionsAfter long drives in both the Dodge Nitro SLT 4WD and R/T 2WD, we prefer the R/T.
+Driving ImpressionsAfter long drives in both the Dodge Nitro SLT AWD and R/T 2WD, we prefer the R/T.

-The 4.0-liter V6 is a new single overhead-cam engine.
+The 4.0-liter V6 is a single overhead-cam engine.
 It's rated at 260 horsepower, 50 more than the engine in the SLT, and it provides 265 pound-feet of torque at 4200 rpm.
 That's a lot of horsepower and torque, and we can't say that the R/T really feels like it has that much; but we can say that it accelerates up to 90 mph without messing around.
+Both engines can tow up to 5,000 pounds when equipped with the Trailer Tow package.

 The handling of the R/T is reasonably sure-footed, and considerably more precise than the SLT; Goodyear Eagle tires help a lot.
 But it's the ride that's radically better, in this 2WD model.
 Theoretically the R/T's tuned suspension should be firmer, and surely it is overall, but it's also a lot more comfortable.

-The Nitro is the first mid-size SUV from Dodge, and has all the Dodge character.
-It's built on the platform of the future Jeep Liberty, and actually feels bigger than its size, thanks largely to a high beltline, high seating position, and much glass instead of sheetmetal at the rear corners.
+The Nitro has all the Dodge character.
+It feels bigger than its size, thanks largely to a high beltline, high seating position, and much glass instead of sheetmetal at the rear corners.
 It's not easy to make an SUV look distinctive, and the Nitro tries very hard.
 Mechanically, it's hindered by the 3.7-liter engine and four-speed automatic transmission in the SXT and SLT, the most popular models.
-The R/T, costing on average about $2700 more, has a more powerful and smoother new 4.0-liter engine, which gets about the same gas mileage at the 3.7, along with a good five-speed automatic transmission.
+The R/T, costing on average about $3200 more, has a more powerful and smoother 4.0-liter engine, which gets about the same gas mileage at the 3.7, along with a good five-speed automatic transmission.
 It also has a more comfortable ride.
 Go for the R/T.

-NewCarTestDrive.com correspondent Sam Moses filed this report from San Diego, California.
+NewCarTestDrive.com correspondent Sam Moses filed this report from San Diego, California, with Kirk Bell reporting from Chicago.